sbkaracan/flaskApp/README.md

-# Deploying Machine Learning Models with Flask
+# Deploying Machine Learning Models using Flask

 ## Files:
 * Data: There is a csv file in it.